-If you check your website, will you see the most value proposition of your site in the top left corner?
+If you check your website, will your customer see the most important value proposition of your site in the top left corner?

-If not, it may be time to rethink the layout of your page and make sure the content you want to be the most accessible is in the top left corner of the site, you’ve got the best chance of keeping visitors interested.
+If not, it may be time to rethink the layout of your page.
+By making sure that the content you want to be most accessible is in the top left corner of the site, you’ve got the best chance of keeping visitors interested.

 The fourth section should have your call to action in it.
 Keep in mind that this isn’t set in stone, but it’s a good starting point.